FudaWiki/fudawiki-files/kabufuda.md

 - The Red '1' card is called *Aza-pin* (赤ピン, 'red one').
 The pronunciation of *Aza* comes from the Portuguese *As* meaning 'ace', but the Japanese kanji 赤 means 'red'.
 - The Special '4' card is called *Tama-shi* (玉四, 'round four') or *Kin-shi* (金四, 'gold four').
 - The '10' card is also nicknamed *Otou-san* (お父さん, 'father'), which is a pun refering to its rank of 10, and also the Jack depicted on the card.
+- The term *buta* refers to having 0 points, which is used in typical kabu and kingo games.

 # Bibliography
 - https://ja.wikipedia.org/wiki/%E6%A0%AA%E6%9C%AD